-I am a speech language pathologist in training and am currently doing a part-time clinical fellowship.
+I am a licensed speech-language pathologist.
 My clinical focus aligns with my research interests in child language impairments and Autism Spectrum Disorder (ASD) and motivates my research on language impairments in children with ASD.
 Before my current position, I have worked with a wide range of patients in my graduate training, including young and school-aged children with developmental language disorder, ASD, Down Syndrome, and Hearing Loss, and adults with aphasia, Traumatic Brain Injury, and neurodegenerative diseases such as Alzheimer's, Parkinson's, and Huntington's diseases.
 In my clinical practice, I aim to support my patient and their families by using family-centered intervention approach and evidence-based practice.

 Clinical Fellow in Speech-Language Pathology

 As a clinical fellow at Late Talkers Consulting, I provide language and educational evaluations, intervention plans, and long term monitoring and follow-up to support families and their late talking children.
 I believe that parents have the most significant influence in their child’s life.
 Our services strive to empower parents with insight, knowledge, and a continuing resource of support so that they can provide the best possible environment for their children.

 Graduate Clinician at Pi Beta Phi Rehabilitation Institution

 2017 - 2018